 During the election in 2000, voters passed Amendment 20 the State’s constitution.
-This effectively allowed limited amount of medical marijuana to be possessed by patient’s and their primary caregivers.
+This effectively allowed a limited amount of medical marijuana to be possessed by patients and their primary caregivers.
 This Amendment permitted patients who had a Medical Marijuana Registry Card or their primary caregivers to possess no more than 2 ounces of a usable form of marijuana and not more than 6 marijuana plants with 3 or less being mature, flowering plants.

 Amendment 64 was a ballot initiative to amend the state constitution, outlining a new statewide drug policy for cannabis.
 The ballot initiative passed on November 6, 2012. this law addresses the regulations and use of marijuana for adults 21 and over.
-It also outlines rules for cultivation, manufacturing and sales; effectively striving to regulate it much like alcohol.
+It also outlines rules for cultivation, manufacturing, and sales; effectively striving to regulate it much like alcohol.
 The first stores officially opened on January 1, 2014.

 If you are new to using marijuana the best rule of advice is to START SMALL AND SLOW.
 Even if you have used marijuana before it is hard to know the exact potency of the product you just purchased.
-With smokeable cannabis it is advised to take 1 or 2 inhalations and wait 10-15 minutes to determine how the potency will initially effect you.
+With smokeable cannabis, it is advised to take 1 or 2 inhalations and wait 10-15 minutes to determine how the potency will initially affect you.
 If the desired effect isn’t reached then take an additional 1-2 inhalations.
-Cannabis infused edible products can take up to 60 minutes to feel the full impact.
+Cannabis-infused edible products can take up to 60 minutes to feel the full impact.
 It is recommended to start with a 10mg THC dosage of an infused product.
 If after 60 minutes you don’t feel the desired effect, it is then ok to go over the 10mg dosage increments.